oscarlagatta/HN.OFS.Stock.POC/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+# Stock Buffers

+## Screen that manages stock buffers through a proof of concept
+Enable the user to create any number of rules in the following sequence:

+1. Season
+2. Season > Store
+3. Season > Store > Department
+4. Season > Store > Department > Brand

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.